Guest Blogger: Scott Merryman

 Perhaps we can try a bit harder to hold others with reverence, even when we find their actions lacking.
 Ask yourself, aren’t we made of the same stuff?
 Have not each of us been fashioned from the same universe, by the same God?
 Stop to consider, for a moment, what the world would be like if even half of the human race consciously, continually, intentionally chose to regard and treat others with deep respect.

 Meet the Author: Scott Merryman is completing his Masters in Social Psychology at Walden University.
 Scott specializes in coaching and counseling men in the Judicial System, helping them to explore their belief system and behaviors.
 You can contact Scott at email@example.com

-I hope today’s blog was helpful to you; if so, sign up to receive blogs when posted on Tuesdays and Thursdays.
-Unbreakablebond.org/ is here to help you discover and develop authentic, healthy intimacy in all your relationships.
+If today’s blog was encouraging to you, take sure you sign up to receive blogs every Tuesday and Thursday.
+TransformingFamilies.org was created to enable you to discover and develop authentic, healthy intimacy in all your relationships.